Persistence and Blueprint

 await restored.async_emit("UserFeedback", {"approved": True})

-snapshot = await restored.async_close()The flow definition must be the same flow (or compatible) on both sides — load() doesn't reconstruct the chunk graph from saved_state; it expects the flow to already exist.
+snapshot = await restored.async_close()The flow definition must be the same flow (or compatible) on both sides. save() records flow_definition_fingerprint; inspect_load(...) reports status="invalid_snapshot" when the snapshot fingerprint is missing or does not match the current flow definition, and load(...) rejects that snapshot. load() doesn't reconstruct the chunk graph from saved_state; it expects the flow to already exist.

 Resuming around a pause_for